Darkest Dungeon - Initial Impressions

 Image: Red Hook Studios

-Likewise, your enemies, their skills, and their attack-order function the same way.
-It would all feel like a fair fight, if it actually were.
+Likewise, your enemies, their skills, and their attack order function the same way.
+It would all feel like a fair fight if it actually were.
 There are certain advantages the enemies have over your warriors, some of which have been added in recent updates.
 The main advantage they have is that they don't have to worry about the stress meter.

 Your adventurers have two bars to worry about: Health and Stress.
-The health bar deplete when damage is inflicted, be it through an enemy's attack, a trap, or a status effect like poison or bleeding.
+The health bar is depleted when damage is inflicted, be it through an enemy's attack, a trap, or a status effect like poison or bleeding.
 When the health meter is depleted, the character then enters the death's door state.
 While in this state, any hit that the character receives can kill that warrior.
 However, there is a possibility that the character will survive the hit until the next round.
 I've had moments where my guys took more than 6 hits at death's door without dying.

 The stress meter is Darkest Dungeon's special dynamic.
 The stress meter is slowly filling over time and can take significant jumps towards filling due to various situations.
 If a critical strike is inflicted upon your heroes, or if a special attack focused on increasing your heroes' stress hits, their meters may fill much quicker than normal.
 When it reaches 50% full, things can go from bad to better, or to far worse.